by helping the people

-Today there are numerous wildlife sanctuaries, national parks and other protected landscapes and wildernesses in many countries of the world.
-In reality, however, they are often only fragments of one-time wilderness in a landscape otherwise altered by human use.
-Often they are isolated from other protected regions, and sometimes cut off by human settlement, even if they are sometimes large areas.
-As the population grows, the pressures on these protected regions are increasing and they are "fringing" by illegal clearing, farming and poaching.
-If the respective government is not able to protect the areas effectively, the protected areas become increasingly impoverished, despite their official conservation status.
+There are many wildlife sanctuaries, national parks and other protected landscapes and wilderness in many countries around the world today.
+In truth, however, they are often only fragments of former wilderness in a landscape otherwise altered by human use.
+Often, even if they are sometimes large areas, they are isolated from other protected areas and cut off from human habitation.
+As the population grows, pressure on these protected areas increases and they "fringe" through illegal logging, agricultural use and poaching.
+If the respective government is not able to effectively protect the areas, the protected areas are becoming increasingly depleted despite their official status of protection.

-The conservation of nature in the future must take place outside the protected areas, where people surround the protected areas and, above all, in possible corridor regions between the protected areas.
+The conservation of the future must therefore take place above all outside the protected areas, where humans surround the protected areas and in possible corridor regions between the protected areas.